Star Gossage

-Star Gossage (born 1973) is a New Zealand painter.
+Star Fleur Gossage (born 1973) is a New Zealand painter.
 In addition to painting, her practice includes theatre, film-making, poetry, and sculpture.
 While referencing European movements such as expressionism, impressionism and surrealism, her work incorporates Māori concepts such as whānau and whakapapa.

 Life

-Gossage is of Ngati Manuhiri/Wai, Ngati Ruanui, French, English and Portuguese descent and the great-great-granddaughter of Rahui Te Kiri and daughter of the artists Tilly and Peter Gossage.
-Her Māori heritage is core to her work and following her graduation in 1995 she returned to her ancestral home in Pakiri, north of Auckland, to establish her current home and studio.
+Gossage is of Ngāti Manuhiri, Ngātiwai, Ngāti Ruanui, French, English and Portuguese descent; the great-great-granddaughter of Rāhui Te Kiri, and daughter of the artists Tilly and Peter Gossage.
+Her Māori heritage is core to her work and following her graduation in 1995 she returned to her ancestral home in Pākiri, north of Auckland, to establish her current home and studio.
 Her ancestral land is an inspiration for her artwork.

 Education

 In 1995, Gossage received a Diploma of Fine Arts from Otago Polytechnic School of Art.
 During her studies, she experimented with a wide variety of media including film and theatre production (including play-writing) and was inspired by, and worked with, other innovative young Māori art students.